The use of home batteries in Australia is set to grow; here’s what you need to know before taking the plunge.

 What are the pros and cons of using a home battery for energy storage?

 - Sleek design.
-With home batteries like the Powerwall, users no longer have to keep their batteries hidden from plain view.
-Newer models are not only smaller and lighter than previously used deep cycle batteries; they are aesthetic to look at as well.
+With home batteries like the Powerwall, users no longer have to keep their batteries hidden from view.
+Newer models are not only smaller and lighter than previously used deep cycle batteries, they are aesthetic to look at as well.

 - Make best of tariff rates.
-Even if you don’t have a solar power system, you can still use a home battery to make of the most of your electricity provider’s tariff system.
-This is because you can charge your home battery during off-peak hours, and you can use the stored power during peak hours.
+Even if you don’t have a solar power system, you can still use a home battery to make the most of your electricity provider’s tariff system.
+This is because you can charge your home battery during off-peak hours and then use the stored power during peak hours.

 - Price.
 While there has been a drop in prices of home batteries over time, don’t expect one to come cheap even now.
 The price of a 7 kWh Powerwall is around $3,800 and the 10 kWh model sells for around $4,435.